Body of third victim found after Virginia hot air balloon crash

-About 100 people combing a heavily wooded area of Caroline County, about 30 miles north of Richmond, discovered the third body during a foot search, according to the Virginia State Police.
+About 100 people combing a heavily wooded area of Caroline County, about 30 miles (48 km) north of Richmond, discovered the third body during a foot search, according to the Virginia State Police.

-The remains were about 100 yards north of where the second body was discovered on Saturday.
+The remains were about 100 yards (91 meters) north of where the second body was discovered on Saturday.

 "Now that the male pilot and two female passengers have all been located, this concludes the large-scale search efforts of the operation," Virginia State Police spokeswoman Corinne Geller said in a statement.